davebraze/repoRter.nih/cran-comments.md

 ## SUBMISSION NOTES

 * This is a re-submission
-* Changes since last submission: added \donttest{} to a long example which generated a NOTE
+* Changes since last submission:
+  - API name, 'tibble' in single quotes in DESCRIPTION
+  - API web reference added in angle brackets in DESCRIPTION
+  - remove change of options() in make_req()
+  - reset options to original settings in vignette
 * This is a new package submission
 * There were no ERRORs or WARNINGs.
 * There is one note on spelling which is a false positive and should be ignored